-The area falls into the Border region and has attracted significant attention in the National Development Plan due to economic and structural disadvantage.
+Part of the BAU falls into the Border region and has attracted significant attention in the National Development Plan due to economic and structural disadvantage.

 It is a place of forests, rivers and lakes, with a coastline that varies from long sandy beaches to high limestone ridges.